 Whether you’re looking to indulge yourself in an everything bagel loaded with lox, or a lightly-buttered and lightly-toasted cinnamon bagel, or maybe just a classic poppy seed with cream cheese, Utah has it.
-From classic, old-school bakeries to modern bagel shops, these seven spots serve up some of the best ring-shaped goodness in the state!
+From classic, old-school bakeries to modern bagel shops, these 6 spots serve up some of the best ring-shaped goodness in the state!

 A long-time favorite amongst Salt Lake City locals, Rich’s Bagels doesn’t serve up bagels that look like they came from a conveyer belt.
 No, this place is all about authentic, quality bagels with the most delicious of sweet and savory accompaniments.